Most experts now consider skin cancer

 , and melanoma

--- account for the vast majority of skin cancer diagnoses, but there are several rare types that often don't get the attention they deserve.
+— account for the vast majority of skin cancer diagnoses, but there are several types of rare skin cancer that often don't get the attention they deserve.
 Here are five uncommon cancers that either arise from the skin or affect the skin indirectly:

 Cutaneous T-cell lymphoma (CTCL) is a group of cancers that arise from a type of white blood cell called a T-cell lymphocyte that becomes cancerous and affects the skin.
 In the United States, there are about 1,500 new cases of CTCL per year.
 Men are twice as likely as women to be affected, and most individuals are diagnosed after age 50.

 In most types of CTCL (for example, mycosis fungoides, the most common type), the symptoms begin with the appearance of flat, red patches on the skin; in dark-skinned individuals, these may appear as either very light or very dark patches.
 The patches are very itchy, and may be dry and scaly.
 Some areas of skin may become raised and hard (called plaques).
 Later on, tumors may develop.
 Some skin folds become thickened and crack, leading to infection.